zubaidrasool007/personal-psychology-assesment/README.md

 # Personality Psychology Assesment

 By usnig Angular and PrimeNG UI created this app.
 By using this app we take the Personality Assesment.
-In this app read the qustion and chack the radio button every option have a different value.
-At the end of the Assesment result tell's you either you are an extrovert or introvert.
-If got the high scoure then showing the result extrovert and if got low scoure then showing result introvert.
+In this app read the qustion and check the radio button, every option has a different value.
+At the end of the Assesment, result tell's you either you are an extrovert or introvert on the basis of your selected options for different questions.
+If got the high scoure then showing the result extrovert and if got low scoure then showing result as introvert.
-This assesment has five qustions and every qustion have four options.
+This assesment has five qustions and every qustion has four options.

 # stack

-- Angular App
+- Angular 13
 - Prime ng

 # PersonalityTest Preview